 Sports: Basketball, wrestling, bull riding, multipurpose indoors

 Opening in 2020, the Oklahoma City Convention Center will be a state-of-the-art gorgeous building with a 200,000-square-foot exhibit hall, 30,000-square-foot ballroom and 45,000 square feet of additional meeting space.
 The building will be adjacent to the city’s new 70-acre Scissortail Park and next to the new 605-room Omni Hotel.
 The Cox Convention Center is Oklahoma City’s present option and serves, among other purposes, as the home of the Oklahoma City Blue, of the NBA G League.

 Sports: Basketball, multipurpose indoor

 First opened in May 2016, this unique experience brings the thrills of outdoor whitewater rafting to an urban environment.
 The center was designed for guests of all ages and levels of physical ability, with class II-IV rapids available and a wide range of kayaking and tubing options as well.

 USA Softball Hall of Fame Stadium

-As the premier softball facility in the United States, this 7,300-seat multipurpose stadium is owned and operated by US Softball and has been the annual home of the NCAA Division I Women’s College World Series tournament since 1990.
+As the premier softball facility in the United States, this stadium is owned by the City of OKC and operated by USA Softball and has been the annual home of the NCAA Division I Women’s College World Series tournament since 1990.
 The facility has additionally hosted the Big 12 Conference Championships, as well as the World Cup of Softball.
-The facility added a new two-story state-of-the-art press box in 2018, as well as a new LED jumbotron video scoreboard.
-It will expand its seating by adding more seating in the outfield bleachers for the 2020 Women’s College World Series.
+The facility added a new two-story state-of-the-art press box in 2018.
+It will expand its seating to approximately 7,000 permanent seats (5,000 lower and 2,000 upper deck) plus 4,000 outfield bleacher seats for the 2020 Women’s College World Series in May 2020.

 Sports: Softball, multipurpose outdoor